PLEnuM-group/Plenum/README.md

 # PLEnuM
 This repository contains code that aims to show the potential of a PLanEtary NeUtrino Monitoring network.
-First studies are published as part of the ICRC2021 proceedings which you can find at https://pos.sissa.it/395/1185/.
+First studies are published as part of the ICRC2021 and ICRC2023 proceedings which you can find at https://pos.sissa.it/395/1185/ and https://pos.sissa.it/444/991.
 Potential analyses as presented in the proceeding are illustrated in Jupyter notebooks.
 See also the proceedings for important references.
+The first full publication on the prospects of detecting and characterizing point sources is available at https://arxiv.org/abs/2503.07549 (publication currently under review at PRD).

 ## Basics
 The basic assumption of this study is currently that all new telescopes